miniprime1/popcat-cli/readme.md

  - Portable Zip Package (popcat-1.0.0-embed-linux.zip)
  - Build from Source Code (popcat-1.0.0.tar.gz or popcat-1.0.0.tgz)

-When using the Build from Source Code, please refer to the Build from Source Code documentation
+When using the Build from Source Code, please refer to the Build from Source Code documentation.

 ## Build from Source Code
  To build the application from source code, first install the required dependencies: